DavidMina96/C5/README.md

 My name is David.
 I am interested in web development and apart from the academics, I love football and swimming as well as listening to music.
 My name is Nadeen .
 I like reading and listening to music .
 My name is Shady .
 I like to play ping pong .
 My name is Ahmed .
-I like to play Tennis.
+UNWANTEDTEX jasbhdiabbshbasabkjadsk I like cooking, rap music and swimming .